tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

    .
 Streaming.Prelude.toList
 ```

-I usually prefer to read the nested `for_` loops to a `concatMap` and
+I usually prefer reading the nested `for_` loops to reading a
-I also usually find it easier to *write* the nested `for_` loops
+`concatMap`, and I usually find it easier to *write* the nested `for_`
-rather than wonder how to express my intent as a `concatMap`.
+loops than wonder how to express my intent as a `concatMap`.
 I would
 always prefer to replace *nested* `concatMaps` with nested `for_`s.
 In many cases, once you have adopted the streaming abstraction, you
 won't actually want to use `toList`.
 You can continue using the